tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     -   A new API is added to obtain information about all the node agent SKUs supported by the Batch service.
 See [List supported node agent SKUs](../batchservice/list-supported-node-agent-skus.md).

-    -   A new API is added to obtain remote login settings which can be used to remotely login to a compute node created with IaaS VM configuration.
+    -   A new API is added to obtain remote login settings which can be used to log in remotely to a compute node created with IaaS VM configuration.
 See [Get remote login settings for a node](../batchservice/get-remote-login-settings-for-a-node.md).

     -   A new API is added to add a collection of tasks to a job.
 See [Add a collection of tasks to a job](../batchservice/add-a-collection-of-tasks-to-a-job.md).